trivialfis/pyhwloc/docs/source/build.rst

 To use a pre-built hwloc in the system or a virtual environment (conda):

 - Create a conda environment that's similar to the CI build.
-- Build hwloc, install it into the conda environment (``CONDA_PREFIX``).
+- Build hwloc from source, install it into the conda environment (``CONDA_PREFIX``).
 We have example scripts used in the CI.
 Then proceed to create the wheel:

   + Binary wheel